ling78100/homework1start/README.md

 4. The value of the investment at the end of the year
 5. The total amount of interest earned since the start of the investment

-You might want to consult the `futval.py` program in section 2.7 of the textbook for ideas.
+You might want to consult the `futval.py` program in section 2.7 of the textbook (and included in this repository) for ideas.

 A sample run of the program is shown below: